flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 So maybe the solution is not about choosing between waiter or cook but about finding a way for both to thrive.
 Perhaps we need visible attribution, fair sharing models, or user options to switch between “summary view” and “source view.”

 In other words: if we only tip the waiter, we might soon end up in a restaurant with no kitchen.

+---

+PS: I'm sure that the restaurant analogy maybe isn't sound in every way, but I thought it's a reasonably good fit here.